lhbikos/ReC_MultivModel/docs/05-SimpleMed.md

 ### Data Simulation

 We used the *lavaan::simulateData* function for the simulation.
 If you have taken psychometrics, you may recognize the code as one that creates latent variables form item-level data.
 In trying to be as authentic as possible, we retrieved factor loadings from psychometrically oriented articles that evaluated the measures [@nadal_racial_2011; @veit_structure_1983].
+For all others we specified a factor loading of 0.80.
 We then approximated the *measurement model* by specifying the correlations between the latent variable.
 We sourced these from the correlation matrix from the research vignette [@kim_racial_2017].
 The process created data with multiple decimals and values that exceeded the boundaries of the variables.
 For example, in all scales there were negative values.
 Therefore, the final element of the simulation was a linear transformation that rescaled the variables back to the range described in the journal article and rounding the values to integer (i.e., with no decimal places).

 ```r